Skip to content

 └───────┴─────────┴────────────┴───────┘

 A common operation that will lead to a Struct column is the ever so popular value_counts function that is commonly used in exploratory data analysis.
-Checking the number of times a state appears the data will be done as so:
+Checking the number of times a state appears in the data is done as so:

 value_counts